 Where to stay in the Eislek Region

-As with the Mullerthal, there are countless accommodation options, with camping perhaps being the best choice for outdoor types.
+As with the Mullerthal, there are countless accommodation options with hotels, although camping perhaps being the best choice for outdoor types.
 I only stayed one night in the region, at Camping Kaul in Wiltz.

 Camping Kaul was suitable for motorhomes, tents, and also had some rather excellent glamping units and safari tents!